Clinical-Genomics/chanjo2/docs/deployment/installation.md

 poetry install
 ```

-Installe the additional pyd4 library using pip (installation fails using poetry)
+Install the pyd4 library using pip (installation via poetry currently fails with an error.
+See [this issue](https://github.com/Clinical-Genomics/chanjo2/issues/233) for details)

 ```
 pip install setuptools-rust pyd4